-Chronologies provide a key link in the chain of understanding needs and risks; including the need for protection from harm.
-Setting out key events in sequential date order, chronologies give a summary timeline of an individual's circumstances, patterns of behaviour and trends in lifestyle, that may greatly assist any assessment, analysis and planning.
+Chronologies provide a key link in the chain of understanding needs and risks; including the need for protection from harm, abuse and exploitation.

+Setting out key events in sequential date order, chronologies give a summary timeline of a child or young person's family circumstances, patterns of behaviour and trends in lifestyle, that may greatly assist any assessment, analysis and planning.

 They are a logical, methodical and systematic means of organising, merging and helping make sense of information.
 They also help to highlight gaps and omitted details that require further exploration.

 Chronologies can and should also be used to promote engagement with the service / agency users.
-The content of chronologies is however determined by professional judgement as to what is in fact significant in an individual's life.
+The content of chronologies is however determined by professional judgement as to what is in fact significant in a child or young person's life.
 They should not replicate, or attempt to substitute for case recording, but should provide a clear outline of the most important elements of individual or family circumstances.

 Chronologies can be single-agency or multi-agency and can be used for a variety of purposes.

-A good chronology is a critical tool in helping make sense of the complexity of a individual's life and circumstances.
+A good chronology is a critical tool in helping make sense of the complexity of a child or young person's family life and circumstances.
 It also establishes a sound foundation for future understandings and analysis where professional staff change, or new staff / services / agencies come on board.